 The shifter is on the left side of the center panel abutment but unlike that in the Odyssey it doesn't impinge on taller drivers' right knee space.
 The audio system and climate controls are to the right of it, controls for the navigation and such at about 45-degrees to horizontal above the shifter, and everything works as you'd expect.
 On the lower face are seat heater controls, two beverage holders and a disc-drive below; the drive is recessed so your Big Gulp might not immediately become a big glitch but you'd still have to reach under the cupholders to load it.

 Quest forgoes the ultra-wide screen rear entertainment in favor of an 11-inch screen, the largest 16:9 perspective screen in the business; and somehow they did it without the driver losing rear view when the screen is being used.
 There are only a couple of features the competition offer the Quest does not: The widescreen/dual-image arrangement, ventilated front seats, middle-row lounge chairs, and a coolbox.
-Quest does have an audio-mute button for addressing unruly passengers.
-Attention, Munchkins!
-Also, when refilling the tires the pressure monitor system will chirp the horn when the pressure is correct.
+Quest does have an audio-mute button for addressing unruly rear-seat passengers.
+Also, when refilling the tires the pressure monitor system will chirp the horn when the pressure is correct, an interesting feature.